 In 2020, the hedging contract was deemed ineffective based on analysis performed by a professional adviser and hedge accounting has been discontinued.
-In the current year, €0.8m of the fair value movement was deemed ineffective arising from the floor of 0% and has been recognised in finance costs (2019: €0.4m), see note 8.
-In 2019, €0.9m of the fair value movement was deemed effective and was recognised in other comprehensive income.
+In the current year, €2.9m of the fair value gain was deemed ineffective arising from the floor of 0% and has been recognised in finance costs (2021: €0.3m gain), see Note 8.